openshift/oadp-operator/docs/TROUBLESHOOTING.md

 <hr style="height:1px;border:none;color:#333;">

-<h3 align="center">Issue with Backup/Restore of DeploymentConfig using Restic or restore hooks<a id="deployconfig"></a></h3>
+<h3 align="center">Issue with Backup/Restore of DeploymentConfig with volumes or restore hooks<a id="deployconfig"></a></h3>

--  (OADP 1.1+) **Error:** `DeploymentConfigs restore with spec.Replicas==0 or DC pods fail to restart if they crash if using Restic or restore hooks`
+-  (OADP 1.3+) **Error:** `DeploymentConfigs restore with spec.Replicas==0 or DC pods fail to restart if they crash if using DC with volumes or restore hooks`

     **Solution:**

+    Solution is the same as in the (OADP 1.1+), except it applies to the use case if you are restoring DeploymentConfigs and have either volumes or post-restore hooks regardless of the backup method.

+-  (OADP 1.1+) **Error:** `DeploymentConfigs restore with spec.Replicas==0 or DC pods fail to restart if they crash if using Restic/Kopia restores or restore hooks`

+    **Solution:**

-    This is expected behavior on restore if you are restoring DeploymentConfigs and are either using Restic for volume restore or you have post-restore hooks.
-The pod and DC plugins make these modifications to ensure that Restic and hooks work properly, and [dc-restic-post-restore.sh](../docs/scripts/dc-restic-post-restore.sh) should have been run immediately after a successful restore.
-Usage for this script is `dc-restic-post-restore.sh <restore-name>`
+    This is expected behavior on restore if you are restoring DeploymentConfigs and are either using Restic or Kopia for volume restore or you have post-restore hooks.
+The pod and DC plugins make these modifications to ensure that Restic or Kopia and hooks work properly, and [dc-post-restore.sh](../docs/scripts/dc-post-restore.sh) should have been run immediately after a successful restore.
+Usage for this script is `dc-post-restore.sh <restore-name>`

 -  (OADP 1.0.z) **Error:** `Using Restic as backup method causes PartiallyFailed/Failed errors in the Restore or post-restore hooks fail to execute`